cobite/wasm-guides/documentation/SETUP.md

 Make sure you have everything installed:

 Rust (https://www.rust-lang.org/tools/install)

-Golang - Should not be needed but can be useful for working with the Cosmos SDK.
+Golang (Should not be needed but can be useful for working with the Cosmos SDK)

 then do: